jlozovei/developer-titles/README.md

 > For the colors, I like to use [colorion](http://colorion.co).

+If you're only looking for the titles, [here they are](https://github.com/jlozovei/developer-titles/blob/master/src/data/titles.json). :rocket:

 ## :warning: Disclaimer
 The goal here is to have fun.
 Don't use it to be a jerk on other people's work/job!